akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 A product can also be associated to a [product model](what-about-products-variants.html#what-is-a-product-model).
 :::

-## 2nd way: add associations to a product using the association type with quantities
+## 2nd way: add associations to a product using an association type with quantities

 1. Create a product model that will be the base for your product set
 1. Open the product form